History of Houston: Early 21st century

 The city's major sports teams were using outdated stadiums and threatened to leave.
 Eventually, in 1996, the Houston Oilers did so after several threats.
-The city built Enron Field (now Minute Maid Park) for the Houston Astros.
+The city built Enron Field (now Daikin Park) for the Houston Astros.
 Reliant Stadium, now NRG Stadium, was erected for the NFL expansion team Houston Texans.

 Tropical Storm Allison devastated many neighborhoods as well as interrupted all services within the Texas medical center for several months with flooding in June 2001.
 At least 17 people were killed around the Houston area when the rainfall from Allison that fell on June 8 and 9 caused the city's bayous to rise over their banks.

 In October 2001 Enron, a Houston-based energy company, got caught in accounting scandals, ultimately leading to collapse of the company and its accounting firm Arthur Andersen, and the arrest and imprisonment of several executives.

 In 2002, the University of Houston celebrated its 75th anniversary with an enrollment of 34,443 that fall semester.
 At the same time, the University of Houston System celebrated its 25th anniversary with a total enrollment of over 54,000.

 The new international Terminal E at George Bush Intercontinental Airport opened with 30 gates in 2003.

 The Toyota Center, the arena for the Houston Rockets opened in fall 2003.

 METRO put in light rail service on January 1, 2004.
 Voters have decided by a close margin (52% Yes to 48% No) that METRO's light rail shall be expanded.